 04

 While the number of mobile payment solutions has increased over time, other digital financial services have also continued to develop.
-Blockchain-based solutions leveraging digital assets have become more sophisticated and more prominent.51 These have made traditional services like payments, lending, money and remittance transfers, cheaper and more accessible due to wider distribution of these services through digital and mobile channels.52
+Blockchain-based solutions leveraging digital assets have become more sophisticated and more prominent.

-Bitcoin and stablecoins are digital assets issued on a blockchain, a digital infrastructure that is used to deliver a broader range of decentralised applications.53 These applications, known as DeFi, differ from traditional financial services in that they remove the need for many intermediaries (and the associated fees) and run on independent, alternative rails.54
+Bitcoin and stablecoins are digital assets issued on a blockchain, a digital infrastructure that is used to deliver a broader range of decentralised applications.

 The regulatory landscape around payments, digital assets, blockchain and DeFi is fragmented with a range of different approaches and outright gaps in some jurisdictions.
 International standard-setting bodies like the Financial Stability Board (FSB) and the Bank for International Settlements (BIS) are actively looking into ways to coordinate the regulation of digital assets and to enhance efficiency and address challenges.
 A few leading jurisdictions and the standard-setters are currently exploring how to first define and then regulate DeFi.
 While lacking in comprehensive legislation, some of the use cases of blockchain infrastructure and DeFi applications, are covered by existing legislation.

 While the number of mobile payment solutions has increased over time, other digital financial services have also continued to develop.
-Blockchain-based solutions leveraging digital assets have become more sophisticated and more prominent.51 These have made traditional services like payments, lending, money and remittance transfers, cheaper and more accessible due to wider distribution of these services through digital and mobile channels.52
+Blockchain-based solutions leveraging digital assets have become more sophisticated and more prominent.

-Bitcoin and stablecoins are digital assets issued on a blockchain, a digital infrastructure that is used to deliver a broader range of decentralised applications.53 These applications, known as DeFi, differ from traditional financial services in that they remove the need for many intermediaries (and the associated fees) and run on independent, alternative rails.54
+Bitcoin and stablecoins are digital assets issued on a blockchain, a digital infrastructure that is used to deliver a broader range of decentralised applications.

 The regulatory landscape around payments, digital assets, blockchain and DeFi is fragmented with a range of different approaches and outright gaps in some jurisdictions.
 International standard-setting bodies like the Financial Stability Board (FSB) and the Bank for International Settlements (BIS) are actively looking into ways to coordinate the regulation of digital assets and to enhance efficiency and address challenges.
 A few leading jurisdictions and the standard-setters are currently exploring how to first define and then regulate DeFi.
 While lacking in comprehensive legislation, some of the use cases of blockchain infrastructure and DeFi applications, are covered by existing legislation.